KiaKiaKiaKiaKia/KiaKiaKiaKiaKia/README.md

 ## Fun facts!

 Outside of coding my main hobbies are:
+- Messing around with old tech (such as old digicams and camcorders, or modding my childhood wii and DS!)
+- Reading (R.A.
+Salvatore is currenty my favourite author)
 - Video games (Zelda and Final Fantasy are two of my favourite franchises!)
 - Digital art (I planned on becoming an illustrator as a child)
 - DnD (I play weekly with friends!)
-- Messing around with old tech (such as old digicams and camcorders, or modding my childhood wii and DS!)